redsanket/spark/external/hue/guide/getting_started/index.rst

 #.
 Okay, our Oozie Workflow should be about done.
 Go back to the **Oozie Editor** to see the progress of your Oozie Workflow.
-   Hopefully, you see green **OK** icons for all the jobs in the OOzie Workflow as seen below.
+   Hopefully, you see green **OK** icons for all the jobs in the Oozie Workflow as seen below.

    .. image:: images/successful_workflow.jpg
       :height: 517 px